Updated: November 25, 2018

 The income protection that a life insurance brings, plus the passive income that investments generate ensure that our financial future is well-accounted for.

-This is a type of permanent life insurance that pays the death benefit to your beneficiary when you “die too soon”, but also generates income and builds on cash value like an investment which you will receive if you “live too long”.
+A VUL is a type of permanent life insurance that pays the death benefit to your beneficiary when you “die too soon”, but also generates income and builds on cash value like an investment which you will receive if you “live too long”.

-But before you go and call your insurance agent to inquire about their VUL products.
-Let me tell you about a product which I’ve discovered lately…
+Furthermore, let me tell you about a product which I’ve discovered lately…

 An investment, life insurance, and healthcare – rolled into one.